Are You Constantly On The Go? Learn The Lesson Of Stillness From The Buffalo

 The Buffalo, also known by its Lakota name Tatan’ka, is a wise and mighty beast.
 It is large and powerful, yet does not hunt.
 It grazes on grass, and travels slowly, covering no more than 2 miles per day.
 The Buffalo lives in packs, relying on its herd for companionship and protection.
 There is a lot we can learn from the Buffalo about life.

 Today, meditate on the Buffalo and its approach to life.
 Find your power, and let it affect your posture.
 Stand tall and mighty, appreciating the wisdom that exists within you.
 Take the time to look for the wonders around you.
-The world has magic in the smallest moments, if you can lift your eyes away from the screens and look for them.

 Be awake, be aware, live in the present moment.
 One of my favorite mindfulness techniques comes from simply observing the world around you: name 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and one thing you can taste.
 Practicing this mindfulness meditation is wonderful for stress relief, as it takes you out of the spinning chaos of yesterday and tomorrow, and grounds you where you are in the present.